raedrizk/ansible-security-workshop/README.md

 <br><br>

 And thats it!
 This workshop covered the usage of Ansible and the Red Hat Ansible Automation Platform to handle all the stages of the cybersecurity framework.
 Take the concepts of this workshop and apply them to your specific environment and your specific technologies.
-If you are not a current Red Hat Ansible Automation Platform Customer, you can request a [trial](https://www.redhat.com/en/technologies/management/ansible/try-it) to evaluate using Ansible for your security processes
+If you are not a current Red Hat Ansible Automation Platform Customer, you can request a [trial](https://www.redhat.com/en/technologies/management/ansible/try-it) to evaluate using Ansible for your security processes.

 <br><br>
 ---